|4783 N. Glenrosa Circle

 8 track machine repair is a very simple thing, and the fault will almost always be your tapes that need repair.

-A great place to have your tapes repaired is The 8 Track Shack They also sell new foam pads and foil splices.
+A great place to have your tapes repaired is 8 Track Avenue They also sell new foam pads and foil splices.

 |Here is a very general guide to common 8 track problems: